 With my latest mortgage refinance, even though I’ve showed them liquid assets equal to 3X my refinance amount, I still feel like I’m under interrogation by the CIA.
 My mortgage officer said he hasn’t worked with anybody with under an 800 credit score over the past 24 months.

-At the end of the day, it’s best to own a modest home that comfortably houses your family without a single wasted room.
-Use the capital you saved by your modest purchase and invest it in another property or asset class of choice to build your net worth over the long term.
+At the end of the day, it’s best to own a modest home.
+A modest home is one that can comfortably house your family without a single wasted room.
+Use the capital you saved by your modest purchase and invest it in another property or asset class of choice.

 Being able to grow your wealth in a low key manner and raise grounded kids is a wonderful combination.

 Eventually your kids will realize you’ve been a stealth wealth grandmaster for decades.
-By then, they’ll be so inspired they’ll follow your lead and instill in your grandkids a healthy relationship with money as well.
+By then, they’ll be so inspired they’ll follow your lead.
+They will instill in your grandkids a healthy relationship with money as well.